git-gj1234/socket/README.md

 # socket
-Game is ready
+Game is ready.
-game only works on server but client can make moves display not working on client will fix asap
+game only works on server but client can make moves. display not working on client. will fix asap.